Necesidades urgentes y de emergencia

 - These grants can range up to $50,000.

-- A cash match is notrequired for these projects – however, a grant award from the Institute could be used as leverage to other support.
+- A cash match is not required for these projects – however, a grant award from the Institute could be used as leverage for other support.

 - Urgent or Emergency Grants can be sought and awarded on a rolling, as-needed basis.